Eraclio Zepeda: Politics

 He participated in a series of movements against the governor of Chiapas, Efraín Aranda Osorio, because of his actions of social dissolution. from 1958 to 1959, Zepeda was a member of the Rural Worker's Party, and then moved on to the Mexican Communist Party, the party that would be most active from 1969 to 1981.
 In the MCP, he was a member of the central committee and the political correspondent commission in Moscow called "La Voz de México" ("The Voice of Mexico").

-He was cofounder and a member of the central committee of the Unified Socialist Party of Mexico and of the Socialist Mexican Party, being a candidate for the presidency and a candidate for senator of Chiapas.
+He was cofounder and a member of the central committee of the Unified Socialist Party of Mexico and of the Mexican Socialist Party, being a candidate for the presidency and a candidate for senator of Chiapas.
 He was federal deputy of the USPM in the LIII Legislature of the Congress of Mexico.
 In 1989, he was cofounder and a member of the warranty commission of the Party of the Democratic Revolution.
 Between December 1994 and April 1997, he was secretary of government in the state of Chiapas, with governors Eduardo Robledo Rincón and Julio César Ruiz Ferro.